 Chinese, Grades 6 – 8:

-A three-year sequence in Chinese is offered to students in the Middle School.
-In this course, students will learn the structures and vocabulary necessary to communicate in Mandarin Chinese about aspects of daily life.
+For students who began their study of Chinese prior to entering Middle School, Chinese 6 (sixth grade), Chinese 7 (seventh grade) and Chinese 8 (eighth grade) continue the fundamentals of the Chinese language in a highly structured program.
+Students will learn the structures and vocabulary necessary to communicate in Mandarin Chinese about aspects of daily life.
 Students will also study the customs, life and historical geography of China.
-This course is available to students who are not taking French or Spanish.
-Beginning Chinese may be offered in the sixth grade in years of sufficient demand.
-Students who successfully complete three years of Chinese in the Middle School may be eligible to enter Chinese 2 in Upper School.
+It is possible for new students entering in 6th grade without previous study of Chinese to join the Chinese program at the 6 level with some summer work required.
+Students who successfully complete three years of Chinese in the Middle School may be eligible to enter Chinese III in the Upper School.